 Q: What is the problem with transplanting the crown too early? — P.L., Newark, NJ

-A: If a person’s hair loss continues –- which is almost always the case -– the crown will expand and leave the transplanted area isolated, i.e. looking like a pony-tail.
-The surgeon can perform additional hair transplant procedures to re-connect the transplanted area to the fringe, but this is a large area that can require a lot of hair, and it is often impossible to determine when a person is young if the donor supply will be adequate.
-View the full post to see a photo of a patient who had an early hair transplant to his crown.
+A: If a person’s hair loss continues – which is almost always the case – the crown will expand and leave the transplanted area isolated, i.e. looking like a pony-tail.
+The surgeon can perform additional hair transplant procedures to re-connect the transplanted area to the fringe, but, as one can see from the photo below, this is a large area that can require a lot of hair.
+It is often impossible to determine when a person is young if the donor supply will be adequate.
+If there is not enough donor hair, then the island of hair may remain isolated.
+Most importantly, it uses up a lot of hair that might be better transplanted to the front and top of the scalp – areas that are far more important cosmetically.

-The source of the confusion on this topic is the fact that the FDA limited the application of the drugs to the crown on the package inserts for both Propecia and Rogaine.
+The source of the confusion is that the FDA limited the application of the drugs to the crown on the package inserts for both Propecia and Rogaine.
 The FDA did this because Upjohn (the company that introduced Rogaine) and Merck (Propecia) only tested the medications on the crown in the clinical trials.
 Logically, the fact that DHT causes frontal hair loss and Propecia works by blocking DHT gives a reasonable explanation for the efficacy of the drug on the front of the scalp.
 Also, a side effect of the use of minoxidil is facial hair, so how could it not also work on the front of the scalp?
 It is regrettable that some doctors and many patients think that these medications won’t work on the front of the scalp.
 Unfortunately, many hair restoration surgeons have done little to educate the public and dispel this myth.

 To reiterate, yes, both of these medications can work on the front of the scalp to prevent hair loss and thicken a thinning hairline.
 However, it is important to note that neither of these medications can grow hair on a totally bald scalp or lower an existing hairline.
 Hair follicles must exist for the medications to work.
 It is also important to stress that the best results come from using both finasteride and minoxidil together.